washma-sajjad/Clinical-Variant-Analysis/README.md

 - The OMIM entry was reviewed.
 - Disease phenotype descriptions were extracted.
 - Major clinical features were summarized.
-- Mode of inheritance (Autosomal Dominant, Autosomal Recessive, etc.) was documented.
+- Mode of inheritance (Autosomal Dominant, Autosomal Recessive, etc.) was documented in the Excel file.

 ---